Mute challenge: Proliferation

 Following its rise to popularity, the mute challenge has been used by other artists and performers, such as Taylor Swift and Megan Thee Stallion.
 Adele practised the mute challenge during her Weekends With Adele residency in 2023; after the audience did not fall silent, Adele joked: "You fucking failed miserably.
 When I sing 'everybody on mute,' you have to be fucking quiet."
 Moviegoers attending screenings of Renaissance: A Film by Beyoncé participated in the challenge during the "Energy" section of the movie.
 The challenge was also used in Olivia Rodrigo's Guts World Tour (2024–2025).
 During the opener "Bad Idea, Right?", after Rodrigo sings "Now I'm gettin' in the car, wreckin' all my plans/ I know I should stop", the audience stays silent until she continues with the next line: "But I can't."
 During Madison Beer's The Spinnin Tour (2024), a mute challenge took place during "Silence Between Songs".
 Another mute challenge took place during Beyoncé's Cowboy Carter Tour (2025), with the audience falling silent after the lyrics "Now wait" during "Single Ladies (Put a Ring on It)".
-The original "Energy" mute challenge was also performed in select dates of the Cowboy Carter Tour, including the final show, which saw Destiny's Child reunite to lead the challenge.
+The original "Energy" mute challenge was also performed during night 2, 3 and 4 in London during the Cowboy Carter Tour, as well as the final show in Las Vegas, which saw Destiny's Child reunite to lead the challenge.
+American rapper Cardi B performed a mute challenge in her Little Miss Drama Tour (2026) during "Pretty & Petty", in which she asks the audience to name five Bia songs as an apparent diss to the rapper.
+A mute challenge was introduced on Ariana Grande's Eternal Sunshine Tour (2026), occurring after she sings the lyric "Me and my truth, we sit in silence" during "We Can't Be Friends (Wait for Your Love)".

 The format has also inspired parodies and adaptations in other entertainment spaces and digital media, and teachers have used the challenge to silence classrooms.